 System.out.println("Value of sampleObject: " + sampleObject);

-Value of sampleObject: null
+Value of sampleObject: null3. null and Type Casting

 You can typecast null to any reference type, both at compile-time and runtime.
 This flexibility ensures that developers can use null across various scenarios without type constraints.